microwave-on-a-fridge/microwave-on-a-fridge/README.md

 ### personal achievements and shit
 * clearing dokidoki mune kyun omatsuri time in taiko no tatsujin nijiiro version

-* clearing rokuchounen to ichiya no monogatari in taiko no tatsujin nijiiro version
+* clearing rokuchounen to ichiya monogatari in taiko no tatsujin nijiiro version

 * full comboing roki in taiko no tatsujin nijiiro version